ak292/ak292/README.md

 # Hi there, my name is Ahmed Keshka 👋

-I'm a Computer Science graduate who is passionate about all things related to Web Development and Machine Learning.
+I'm a Full Stack Developer with over a year of professional experience who is passionate about all things related to Web Development and Machine Learning.

 - 👉 Check out my [portfolio](https://ak292.github.io) to see some of my projects in action!
 - 🌱 I have a Master's degree in Artificial Intelligence from the University of Ottawa and a Bachelor's in Computer Science!